jarviscanada/jarvis_data_eng_AjithanUrutheran/linux_sql/README.md

       How do we stop the crontab job?
       >Stop the crontab job by editting and removing the job or stopping the crond service
 # Implementation
-The Linux resource cluster monitoring agent program was created through containerizing a psql instance to
+The Linux resource cluster monitoring agent program was created through containerizing a psql instance using docker.
+Bash scripts we're built to provide the psql instance in the container with functionalities.
+Once the container was running, ddl.sql was utilized for table creation (host_info and host_usage).
+The host's hardware information was inserted into the DB by running the host_info.sh script.
+The host's resource usage was inserted and stored as well by running the host_usage.sh script.
+In order to automate collecting the host's resource usage, a crontab job was created to run at minute intervals running the host_usage.sh script.
+This allowed for realtime population and updates of our psql instance.